Dieting is the only game where you win when you lose.

 The 2000s’ answer to the Atkins diet, the keto diet also restricts carbs.
 Yet, the difference is that keto focuses more heavily on fat than protein.
 It restricts carbohydrate consumption to 20 to 50 grams per day (one banana alone has 27 grams, to put it into perspective), and encourages consumption of nuts, seeds, avocados, and olive oil.
 In doing so, it prompts the body to use ketone bodies, fuel produced by the liver from stored fat, as a source of energy, instead of glucose.

 Hydration is an often-overlooked source of nutrition and is certainly disregarded by most diet trends.
 Yet, we prioritize the consumption of water with our patients, giving recommendations based factors on such as age and body composition.
-Ample water helps to regulate body temperature, lubricate the joints, ensure cells receive the nutrients they need, and maintains optimal organ functioning.
+Ample water helps to regulate body temperature, lubricate the joints, ensure cells receive the nutrients they need and maintain optimal organ functioning.
 Hydration can also improve:

 Protein builds and repairs tissue, and it also aids in protein regulation, digestion, and oxygenation throughout the body.
 Moreover, it satisfies the appetite and allows us to feel full for longer, especially when combined with fiber.
 This can help you maintain nutrition by minimizing the urge to overeat or snack on foods with little nutritional value.
 For this reason, we help our patients incorporate a variety of high-quality protein sources into their diets.